 It is vital to consider the nutritional needs of your dog.

 - Puppy food: During the first three months of a toy poodle puppy’s life, they should have food available whenever they want it.
 Be sure that you wash and dry their feeding bowl frequently.
 Beginning at three months, your toy poodle should be fed three times a day with healthy snacks in between meals.
 Puppies need about 45 calories per pound that they weigh daily.

 - Adult food: Adult toy poodles should be fed at least two meals a day.
 Adult toy poodles need about 35 calories per pound that they weigh daily.
-You should feed dry food because it is better on their gums.
+You should feed them dry food because it is better for their gums.

 Toy poodles are brilliant dogs, so it usually does not take them long to learn something new.
 Most experts list poodles and border collies and German shepherd dogs as the smartest in the world.

 A toy poodle needs 60 to 90 minutes of exercise daily.
 It requires a brisk walk.
 It also needs some form of exercise that is mentally stimulating.
 Generally, the walk should last about 20 minutes and cover about 0.75 miles.
 Many poodles love to go swimming.

 Toy poodle puppies need good quality dog food three times a day.
 You need to groom puppies of this breed daily to get used to how it feels while they are young.
 Most toy poodles potty train very quickly.
 Make sure that you give them something to do, or they may chew up things you value.

 Toy poodles can live with well-behaved children, but they generally prefer a quiet environment.
 They thrive on routine, so try to keep things the same every day.
 If you have children who come to visit occasionally, spend time interacting with them and your dog so that both know your boundaries.
 It is often easier to introduce a puppy to children than a full-grown dog.

 Other dog breeds similar to the toy poodle include the cockapoo, Maltipoo, and peekapoo.